 In addition to not addressing the issue of our treatment of animals in real life, the association to animal captivity is made even more tenuous by the fact that Amphibian Man is a fantastical creature with human proportions and God-like capabilities.
 Del Toro said in interviews that he didn’t see Amphibian Man as an animal, but as a mythical creature, and he also made references to Jesus, saying that “[it’s] not exactly a secret that a fish is a Christian symbol.”

 Towards the end of the film Amphibian Man unleashes his magical powers, and Colonel Strickland has a 180 degree change of perspective, exclaiming: “Fuck.
 You are a god!”

 Strickland’s realization seems to imply that there is no gray area: creatures that are different from us are either all good or all bad, nothing or everything, beneath us or above us.
 They are either inferior to humans or have supernatural abilities that put us mere mortals to shame.

 The animals we confine, exploit, and kill in real life don’t have supernatural powers that we are aware of.
 But most of them do have capabilities we don’t appreciate, as well as inner emotional lives that we can speculate about but have no way of really grasping (just like we can’t read each other’s minds).
 And because they are sentient and have an interest in being free, we don’t have the moral right to steal their freedom from them.

 Abuse of power

 We learn through Elisa’s point of view, that Colonel Strickland has been beating Amphibian Man with a large taser, as well as experimenting on him.
 This is shown to be obviously inhumane, but most people when viewing the film probably did not connect the dots to the numerous ways in which we abuse animals and perform cruel experiments on them.
-To learn more about our society’s disgraceful treatment of animals for food, clothing, experimentation, and entertainment, please watch the movie Earthlings which gives an excellent overview.
+To learn more about our society’s disgraceful treatment of animals for food, clothing, experimentation, and entertainment, you can watch the movie Earthlings.